AMD to Host Annual Meeting of Stockholders

-SANTA CLARA, Calif., March 31, 2023 (GLOBE NEWSWIRE) -- AMD AMD will hold its Annual Meeting of Stockholders on Thursday, May 18, 2023 at 9 a.m.
+/EIN News/ -- SANTA CLARA, Calif., March 31, 2023 (GLOBE NEWSWIRE) -- AMD (NASDAQ: AMD) will hold its Annual Meeting of Stockholders on Thursday, May 18, 2023 at 9 a.m.
 PDT as a virtual meeting accessible at www.virtualshareholdermeeting.com/AMD2023.
 Forward-looking and other material information may be discussed during the meeting.

 The matters to be voted on at the meeting are in AMD’s 2023 Proxy Statement filed with the U.S. Securities and Exchange Commission.
 The Proxy Statement and AMD’s Annual Report on Form 10-K can be accessed at ir.amd.com.